Kristen Hoerl

 Representative Publications

-Johnson, J. & Hoerl, K. (2020).
-"Suppressing Black Power through Black Panther's Neocolonial Allegory," Spec. issue on Disney/Marvel's Black Panther.
-The Review of Communication, 20(3), 269-277.
+Johnson, Jordan and Kristen Hoerl.
+“Suppressing Black Power through Black Panther’s neocolonial allegory,” Spec. issue on Disney/Marvel’s Black Panther.
+The Review of Communication 20, no. 3 (2020): 269-277.

-Hoerl, K. (2012).
-"Selective amnesia and racial transcendence in news coverage of President Obama's inauguration."
-Quarterly Journal of Speech, 98, 178-202.
+Hoerl, Kristen.
+“Selective amnesia and racial transcendence in news coverage of President Obama’s inauguration.”
+Quarterly Journal of Speech 98, no. 2 (2012); 178-202.

 Teaching

-COMM 850: Seminar in Gender and Communication
+• COMM 850: Gender and Communication